RuslanRWX/ebackup/README.md

 	-rotate       - Rotate log files<br>

-files.txt -- file with directories to backup<br>
+files.txt -- the file with directories to backup<br>
-files.exclude.txt  -- file with exclude directories<br>
+files.exclude.txt  -- the file with exclude directories<br>
 exclude.mysqldb.txt  --the script backup all of databases but you can exclude some of it
 <html>